Egypt: Military

-The Egyptian Armed Forces constitute Egypt's military establishment, comprising the Egyptian Army, Navy, Air Force, and Air Defense Forces under the direct supervision of the Chief of Staff, with their headquarters at the State Strategic Command Center, commonly known as the Octagon, in the New Administrative Capital.
+The Egyptian Armed Forces constitute Egypt's military establishment, comprising the Egyptian Army, Navy, Air Force, and Air Defence Forces under the direct supervision of the Chief of Staff, with their headquarters at the State Strategic Command Center, commonly known as the Octagon, in the New Administrative Capital.
 The military primarily oversees external defence but also plays a domestic role, assisting police in protecting vital infrastructure during emergencies and counterterrorism operations.
 They also participate in foreign peacekeeping missions and engage in bilateral and multinational military exercises.

 The military wields significant political influence, operating autonomously and remaining exempt from many civilian laws.
 A significant amount of military information is not made publicly available, including budget information, the names of the general officers and the military's size (which is considered a state secret).
 In addition, the military is a major driver of Egypt's economic landscape, engaging in infrastructure development, consumer goods production, and real estate holdings through the National Service Projects Organization.

 With an active personnel strength of 438,500 and 479,000 reservists, it is one of the largest and best-equipped militaries in the region.
 Conscription is mandatory for men aged 18–30, with service obligations ranging from 14 to 36 months, depending on educational level, followed by a nine-year reserve duty.
 Voluntary enlistment is possible from age 16 for men and 17 for women.

 The military operates a diverse arsenal sourced primarily from China, France, Germany, Italy, Russia, and the United States.
 Recent efforts have focused on modernisation and procurement of advanced weaponry.
-The domestic defence industry is also well-established, manufacturing small arms, armored vehicles, and naval vessels, while maintaining licensed production agreements with countries such as Germany and the United States.
+The domestic defence industry is also well-established, manufacturing small arms, armoured vehicles, and naval vessels, while maintaining licensed production agreements with countries such as Germany and the United States.

 Egypt is one of few countries in the region to possess spy satellites, launching EgyptSat 1 in 2007, followed by EgyptSat 2 in 2014.
 In 2019, Egypt launched MisrSat-A, an observation satellite, followed later that year by Tiba-1, a civilian and military communications satellite.
 In 2023, Egypt launched Horus-1 and Horus-2, about a month apart.
 The country also placed MisrSat-2 into orbit later that year.
 All three of them are high-resolution observation satellites.
 In 2024, two months after MisrSat-2's launch, the country successfully completed the initial operational phase of NEXSAT-1, its first experimental Earth observation satellite, achieving milestones such as developing indigenous onboard software, advanced attitude-control systems, and independently capturing and processing satellite imagery, all of which marked a major step forward in Egypt's national space capabilities.